 - Find the Powis Gate – visit Old Aberdeen to find this incredible Game of Thrones alike doorway.

 - Discover Aberdeen’s street art – see artworks from SmugOne and Ernest Zacharevic, along with the Painted Doors project.

 This is a paid partnership with VisitAberdeenshire

 1 / Things to do in Old Aberdeen

 Old Aberdeen is a wee piece of history hidden amongst the bustling modern city which surrounds it.
-Once a separate burgh, a visit to Old Aberdeen takes you right back in time to when Aberdeen was just a small settlement on the River Don.
+Once a separate burgh, a visit takes you right back in time to when the city was just a small settlement on the River Don.

 Stroll: Brig o’ Balgownie

 Formerly the Bridge of Don, the Brig o’ Balgownie is Aberdeen’s oldest bridge at nearly 700 years old – it was thought the bridge was built to carry Robert the Bruce’s troops over the River Don.

 The village which surrounds the bridge is one of the prettiest parts of the city, a small hamlet row of cottages with beautiful gardens – and that all-important Sakura blossom.
 Follow the path along the river from the Brig o’Balgownie to the Donmouth Nature Reserve.